 Over the years, I have partnered with charities, galleries and universities to exhibit my artwork including, NAEA; Baltimore County Arts Guild; D Center, Baltimore, MD; Vis Arts Center, Rockville, MD; Macy Gallery, Teachers College, Columbia University; Benrimon Contemporary, New York, NY; Temple University and many galleries and colleges throughout Northeastern Pennsylvania.

-I am regularly invested in writing, research, and practicing making art on a regular basis.
+I am regularly invested in writing, educational research, and practicing making art on a regular basis.
 I have published articles in the MAEA Gazette, School Arts Magazine, and in Art Education, The Journal of the National Art Education Association.
-My research areas are school bullying, assessment, arts-based research processes, and technology in art education.
-I also present my art education research and interests at the local, state, and national levels.
+My research areas are empathy and school bullying, assessment, arts-based research processes, and technology in art education.
+I present my art education research and interests at the local, state, and national levels.
 Some of the organizations and institutions I have presented at include the Maryland State Art Education Association Convention, National Art Education Association National Convention, AIMS Teachers Retreat, Teachers College, Columbia University, and American University.

-I am currently the Art and Design Instructor at the Charles E. Smith Jewish Day School, Upper School Campus in Rockville, MD.
+I am currently the full-time Art and Design Instructor at the Charles E. Smith Jewish Day School, Upper School Campus in Rockville, MD.
 I teach courses in art and design, sculpture, graphic design, and 3-D Design and Printing.
-I strive to make community members aware of art education research and provide resources to individuals interested in art and art education research and what the possibilities of being an artist-teacher-researcher can be like.
+I am also a lecturer at the Maryland Institue College of Art teaching Foundations of Education to graduate students in the MAT program.